(Lakes Cave, Planitero & beyond)

 The ski resort parking lot.

-By the main parking area (while facing the main building, on the right hand) starts a dirty road (it is easy to drive if you have a pickup truck or a big 4x4 vehicle, but it is better not to try driving this road on a proper city car) that goes up to a mountain shelter and the Helmos Observatory (National Observatory of Athens), located at an altitude of 2340m.
-The area, where the observatory is built, is one of the darkest areas in Europe, thus perfect for sky observations.
-The telescope of the facilities has the name of the great ancient Greek astronomer Aristarchos. http://helmos.astro.noa.gr/
+By the main parking area (while facing the main building, on the right hand) starts a dirty road (it is easy to drive if you have a pickup truck or a big 4x4 vehicle, but it is better not to try driving this road on a good city car) that goes up to a mountain shelter and the Helmos Observatory (National Observatory of Athens), located at an altitude of 2340m.
+The area where the observatory is built is one of the darkest areas in Europe, thus perfect for sky observations.
+The telescope of the facilities has the name of the great ancient Greek astronomer Aristarchus. http://helmos.astro.noa.gr/

 The ski resort main facilities and the parking lot seen from the road up to the refuge.